siddarthudayakumar/30-Day-Javascript-Challenge/README.md

   * Day #7 (1/24/17) - A simple project that deals with Array manipulation using Javascript.
 Not a lot of CSS work here.
 Part II of the earlier Day #4 project.
   * Day #8 (1/25/17) - A Simple HTML Canvas with draw function using JS.
   * Day #9 (1/26/17) - A simple HTML page with nifty console commands.
 Ignore lame joke in console.
+  * Day #10 (1/27/17) - A static Checkbox/To Do list with multiple selections using Javascript.